 If your property is “furnished” then it’s definitely worth getting content insurance.
-Additionally, if white goods (cooker, oven, fridge, freezer etc.) are provided by the landlord, which it generally is, then it’s also sensible to get contents insurance.
+Additionally, if white goods (cooker, oven, fridge, freezer etc.) are provided by the landlord, which it generally is.

 Why do I pay more/less for Landlord Insurance policy than other people?

 You’ve been gossiping amongst fellow landlords and the contrasting rates have confused you, right?